tildearrow/furnace/doc/1-intro/quickstart.md

 ![default order view](qs-order-default.png)

-at the top left of the interface we find the order view. similar to the pattern view, it's like a spreadsheet, but even simpler. from left to right, the top line shows short names for all the channels. each row of numbers beneath that shows which patterns play in that order. for the moment, only the first order `00` appears. click on the `+` button to the right of the row of channel labels, and another order row appears, not only labeled `01` but filled with that same number. click in the pattern view and move to the top-left (remember the `Home` `Home` shortcut?). you'll see that the new patterns are empty. the pattern view shows the end of the previous pattern but faded out. try moving between these by clicking on their order numbers in the order list.
+at the top left of the interface we find the order view. similar to the pattern view, it's like a spreadsheet, but even simpler. from left to right, the top line shows short names for all the channels. each row of numbers beneath that shows which patterns play in that order. for the moment, only the first order `00` appears. click on the `+` button to the right of the row of channel labels, and another order row appears, not only labeled `01` but filled with that same number. click in the pattern view and move to the top-left by hitting `Home` twice. you'll see that the new patterns are empty. the pattern view shows the end of the previous pattern but faded out. try moving between these by clicking on their order numbers in the order list.

 ![order view with added row](qs-order-added.png)